-Athena GTX today is pleased to announce it has received FDA clearance for sale of the iPhone, iPad and iPod apps for use with the Wireless Vital Signs Monitor (WVSM®).
+Athena GTX® is pleased to announce that the FDA cleared WVSM® iOS app for use with the iPhone, iPad and iPod is now available for sale.
 Monitor up to 20 patients simultaneously and wirelessly receive data on your Apple smart devices!
-Please contact Athena GTX for more information.
+Go to wvsmapp.athena.com to purchase at the Apple app store or contact Athena GTX for more information.

 Athena GTX was recently honored as one of only a few companies invited to attend and display our solutions at the 2013 Iowa Innovation Corporation dinner and awards evening.
 The topic of conversation that night was all about…..”innovation”.
 I also recently read an interesting Linked In message from Delos Cosgrove, CEO/President of Cleveland Clinic about innovation.
 I thought all of this blended together and fit Athena’s visions quite well.
 I thought I would share some thoughts from both the evening and this recent message from Mr. Cosgrove along with some of our own thoughts.